-[Definition:] nonNegativeInteger is $\underline{\cdot derived} \cdot$ from $\underline{integer}$ by setting the value of $\underline{\cdot minInclusive} \cdot$ to be 0.
+[Definition:] nonNegativeInteger is derived from integer by setting the value of minInclusive to be 0.
 This results in the standard mathematical concept of the non-negative integers.
-The $\underline{\cdot value\ space} \cdot$ of nonNegativeInteger is the infinite set $\{0,1,2,...\}$ .
-The $\underline{\cdot base}$ $\underline{type} \cdot$ of nonNegativeInteger is $\underline{integer}$ .
+The value space of nonNegativeInteger is the infinite set {0,1,2,...}.
+The base type of nonNegativeInteger is integer.

 nonNegativeInteger has a lexical representation consisting of an optional sign followed by a finite-length sequence of decimal digits (#x30-#x39).
-If the sign is omitted, "+" is assumed.
+If the sign is omitted, the positive sign ("+") is assumed.
+If the sign is present, it must be "+" except for lexical forms denoting zero, which may be preceded by a positive ("+") or a negative ("-") sign.
 For example: 1, 0, 12678967543233, +100000.